The Hamiltonian formulation of General Relativity: myths and reality: Analysis of Dirac derivation

 By differentiating the second term of (\ref{eqn21}), it is not difficult to derive the relation

 Dirac's scalar constraint $\mathcal{H}_{L}$ ($\mathcal{H}_{L}\left( 0\right) =X_{L}\left( 0\right) $) is not the result of a direct calculation of $\left\{ p^{00},H_{G}\right\} $.
-This difference is not important for the proof of closure of the Dirac procedure and one can always consider linear combinations of constraints.
-For Castellani's procedure (or any other procedure) for finding gauge transformations we have to be careful with such redefinitions as we will demonstrate in the next Section.
+This difference is not important for the proof of closure of the Dirac procedure and one can always consider linear combinations of \textit{non-primary }constraints.
+However, the difference between primary and non-primary constraints becomes important when their linear combinations are used to construct a gauge generator; this was discussed in great detail in \cite{KKaffinemetric}.\textit{ }For Castellani's procedure \cite{Castellani} (or any other procedure) for finding gauge transformations we have to be careful with the redefinition of constraints, as we will demonstrate in the next Section (see also \cite{KKaffinemetric}).

 Until now, we have been concerned with the most complicated contributions to the secondary constraints which are zeroth order in the momenta.
 Let us now consider the contributions to all orders.
 In the other two orders we obtain (using (\ref{eqn7.1}))